 Closed Generics Proposal, submitted by Jeff Neuman in his individual capacity.

-Any feedback is appreciated.
-The Working Group is particularly interested to hear from the community about which proposals, if any, they believe warrant further consideration by the Working Group, and why.
-The Working Group would also like input on whether there are elements or high-level principles in any of the proposals that are critical to permitting Closed Generics, even if commenters may disagree with some of the details.
-While the Working Group is not requesting additional proposals at this time, the Working Group understands that additional proposals may also arise from public comments.
+Ultimately, different perspectives were expressed on these proposals, and the Working Group did not come to any agreement on the proposals.

 The Working Group considered input from the ICANN Board that “Because difficult questions on how to define the public interest and public interest goals have been pending for several years, the Board re-emphasizes that it remains critical for the Subsequent Procedures group to further flesh out these concepts in all proposed options for addressing Closed Generics.”
 The Working Group discussed challenges associated with defining the public interest and noted that the definition may impact whether it is possible to have Closed Generics that are in the public interest.